campaign-layer/origin-sdk/README.md

 `linkTwitter() => void`

-The `linkTwitter` method redirects the user to the Twitter OAuth flow to link their Twitter account to the Auth Hub.
+The `linkTwitter` method redirects the user to the Twitter OAuth flow to link their Twitter account to Origin.

 ```js
 auth.linkTwitter();